Esri/feedback-js-api-next/README.md

 The typings are also included with `arcgis-js-api@next` AMD modules, and they can be used in two ways.

+To install the AMD typings run `npm install --save @types/arcgis-js-api`.

 ### Include a `///` directive in your main TypeScript file.

+For more information on using the triple-slash directive refer to the [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html).

 *main.ts*